Teaching Linguistics

 Contributors are invited to meet virtually with the Associate Editors of this section to discuss manuscript ideas prior to submission.
 This conversation can help avoid the need for major revisions prior to sending the manuscript out for review.
 Additionally, contributors are highly encouraged to take into account the following evaluation criteria:

-1. Does the article address the teaching of linguistics or the use of linguistic concepts/theory in teaching?
+- Does the article address the teaching of linguistics or the use of linguistic concepts/theory in teaching?

-2. How clearly does the author describe the pedagogical issue under investigation?
+- How clearly does the author describe the pedagogical issue under investigation?

-3. Does the author explain their positionality and institutional context and how that influences their approach to the pedagogical issue?
-How well does the author discuss the applicability of this approach outside of their own context?
+- Does the author explain their positionality and institutional context and how that influences their approach to the pedagogical issue?

-4. How well does the review of the literature situate the article in a broader pedagogical context, both within the field of linguistics as well as more broadly in the scholarship of teaching and learning?
+- In what ways does the review of the literature situate the article in a broader pedagogical context, both within the field of linguistics as well as more broadly in the scholarship of teaching and learning?

-5. How well does the author provide support or evidence for their proposed approach to the pedagogical issue?
+- In what ways does the author provide support or evidence for their proposed approach to the pedagogical issue?

-6. How are issues of justice, equity, diversity, and inclusion (JEDI) discussed and addressed throughout the article, as an integral aspect of the criteria above, when relevant?
+- How are issues of justice, equity, diversity, and inclusion (JEDI) discussed and addressed throughout the article, as an integral aspect of the criteria above, when relevant?

 Article Types